-- Disciplinary action leading to possible exclusion from the society, dismissal and legal action - Termination of current and future roles within the society and roles in other clubs, the LTA, Tennis Wales, Tennis Scotland and the Tennis Foundation.
+- Disciplinary action leading to possible exclusion from the club, dismissal and legal action - Termination of current and future roles within the club and roles in other clubs, the LTA, Tennis Wales, Tennis Scotland and the Tennis Foundation.

-Actions taken by players, parents or carers, staff, consultants, volunteers, officials, coaches inside or outside of the society that are seen to contradict this Policy may be considered a violation of this Policy.
+Actions taken by players, parents or carers, staff, consultants, volunteers, officials, coaches inside or outside of the club that are seen to contradict this Policy may be considered a violation of this Policy.

-Where an appeal is lodged in response to a safeguarding decision made by the club, the individual should adhere to the club's appeal procedure
+Where an appeal is lodged in response to a safeguarding decision made by the club, the individual should adhere to the club's appeal procedure (See Barry Community Tennis Club Complaints Policy).